julisotoh/Databricks_learning/Machine_Learning_PCA.md

 transform()
 ```

-The simplest way I understand the difference is:
+The simplest way I remember them is:

 ```text
 fit()